espocrm/documentation/docs/user-guide/sales-orders.md

 ### Sales Order Items Layout

-Layout of sales order items can be modified at Administration > Layout Manager > Sales Order Items > List (Item).
+The layout of sales order items can be modified at Administration > Layout Manager > Sales Order Items > List (Item).

 ### Discount Rate